celestiaorg/celestia-app/app/benchmarks/results.md

 #### CheckTx

-A single `checkTx` of a `sendMsg` message takes 0.0003071 **ns** to execute.
-And it uses 74374 gas.
+A single `checkTx` of a `sendMsg` message takes 0.0003071 **ns** to execute and it uses 74374 gas.

-The transactions in an `8mb` block containing 31645 `sendMsg` messages take 6,45 s (6455816060 ns) to run `checkTx` on all of them.
+The transactions in an `8MB` block containing 31645 `sendMsg` messages take 6,45 s (6455816060 ns) to run `checkTx` on all of them.
 The total gas used is 1884371034 gas.

 #### DeliverTx

-A single `deliverTx` of a `sendMsg` message takes 0.0003948 **ns** to execute.
-And it uses 103251 gas.
+A single `deliverTx` of a `sendMsg` message takes 0.0003948 **ns** to execute and it uses 103251 gas.

-The transactions in an `8mb` block containing 31645 `sendMsg` messages take 7,50 s (7506830940 ns) to run `deliverTx` on all of them.
+The transactions in an `8MB` block containing 31645 `sendMsg` messages take 7,50 s (7506830940 ns) to run `deliverTx` on all of them.
 The total gas used is 2801272121 gas.

 #### PrepareProposal

-A single `prepareProposal` of a `sendMsg` message takes 0.0003943 **ns** to execute.
-And it uses 101110 gas.
+A single `prepareProposal` of a `sendMsg` message takes 0.0003943 **ns** to execute and it uses 101110 gas.

-An `8mb` block containing 31645 `sendMsg` messages takes 5,2 s (5242159792 ns) to execute.
+An `8MB` block containing 31645 `sendMsg` messages takes 5,2 s (5242159792 ns) to execute.
 The total gas used 1843040790 gas.

 #### ProcessProposal

-A single `processProposal` of a `sendMsg` message takes 0.0003010 **ns** to execute.
-And it uses 101110 gas.
+A single `processProposal` of a `sendMsg` message takes 0.0003010 **ns** to execute and it uses 101110 gas.

-An `8mb` block containing 31645 `sendMsg` messages takes 5,21 s (5214205041 ns) to execute.
+An `8MB` block containing 31645 `sendMsg` messages takes 5,21 s (5214205041 ns) to execute.
 The total gas used 1843040790 gas.

 ### `PFB` benchmarks